StackVista/stackstate-docs/setup/installation/cli-install.md

 ## Authentication

-The StackState CLI predominantly uses two APIs: the Base API and the Receiver API.
+The StackState CLI exposes a number of APIs: the Base API, the Admin API and the Receiver API.
 StackState receives topology, telemetry and trace data via the Receiver API.
-All other operations use the Base API.
+All other operations happen via the Base & Admin API.
+These API's are secured differently.

-### Base API - API token
+### Base & Admin API - API token

 {% hint style="warning" %}
-**Base API authentication using username/password will be deprecated.**
+**Base & Admin API authentication using username/password will be deprecated.**

 The CLI will issue a warning when username/password authentication is used.
 It is recommended to switch to token based authentication.
 {% endhint %}

-Base API access is required for all operations, other than sending topology, telemetry or traces to StackState.
-The StackState CLI authenticates against the base API using a unique API token that is auto-generated for your user account.
+Base & admin API access is required for all operations, other than sending topology, telemetry or traces to StackState.
+The StackState CLI authenticates against the base & admin API using a unique API token that is auto-generated for your user account.

+The Base API is used for most operations.
+The admin API is used for some operations that affect the global configuration of StackState, such as the configuration of StackGraph's retention.
+To use the admin API, you need the `access-admin-api` [permission](/configure/security/rbac/rbac_permissions.md).

 You can find your API token in the StackState UI on the page **Main menu** &gt; **CLI**.